 Need training, but don't have financial support to attend?
 The CTD offers scholarships to support your learning!

-The CTD is offering a limited number of either $250 or $500 training scholarships to support those looking to complete on-line or in-person training for professional development by June 30, 2024.
+The CTD is offering a limited number of $500 training scholarships to support those looking to complete on-line or in-person training for professional development by May 31, 2025.
 Please fill out the following application to be considered.
 You will be notified within 2 weeks of submitting your request.

 You can request multiple trainings or training blocks throughout the year.